theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-monitor-device.md

 <properties
-   pageTitle="Überwachen des StorSimple-Geräts | Microsoft Azure"
-   description="Beschreibt, wie Sie den StorSimple Manager-Dienst verwenden, um E/A-Leistung, Kapazitätsauslastung, Netzwerkdurchsatz und Geräteleistung zu überwachen." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Monitor your StorSimple device | Microsoft Azure" description="Describes how to use the StorSimple Manager service to monitor I/O performance, capacity utilization, network throughput, and device performance." services="storsimple" documentationCenter="NA" authors="alkohli"